 A man who began raping his daughter when she was aged three has been jailed for a string of sexual crimes spanning 14 years.

-The man, who was granted name suppression to protect his victims' identity, was sentenced at the High Court in Auckland to a minimum of seven years preventive detention for the crimes, which took place between 1979 and 1993.
+The man, who was granted name suppression to protect his victims, was sentenced to a minimum of seven years preventive detention at the High Court in Auckland on Wednesday for the crimes, which took place between 1979 and 1993 against several children.

 He was sentenced on 24 charges - 10 of sexual violation by raping a child under the age of 12, four for unlawful sexual connection with a child under 12, six of indecent assault of a child under 12 and four of inducing an indecent act on a child under the age of 12.

-Now imprisoned, he is serving the last of a 10-year minimum sentence for sexual offending against children between 1999 and 2002.
-The children, two step-daughters and a child in his wife's care, were aged between three and nine.
+The man is currently in prison, serving the last of a 10-year minimum sentence for sexual offending against children between 1999 and 2002.
+The children - two step-daughters and a child in his wife's care were aged between three and nine.

-The crimes he was sentenced for this week began in 1979 when he raped his three-year-old niece on the floor of her parents' bedroom.
+The crimes he was sentenced on this week began in 1979 when he raped his three-year-old niece on the floor of her parents' bedroom.
 His offending against her continued for nine years.